 Common topics for critical schools:

-You have now chosen a passage.
-Now you need to learn about the world of the text.
+After you have chosen a passage, you need to learn about the world of the text.
 What can be known of the historical situation prior to and during the time the biblical book was written?
 How did society function at that time, e.g., what was the status of women, children, or slaves in the culture, what religions existed at the time of writing, or what were the main cultural values in society?
 What other texts might be like the book that contains your passage from the same time period?
 Are there other texts that might help you understand your passage?
 The Bible did not float down from heaven untouched by human hands.
 Rather, it was written over a long period of time, by real people. who lived in real homes, with real families in real cultures.
 While there is overlap between these categories, they may be conveniently divided into: